Fast Finite Shearlet Transform: Fast Computation of the Finite Discrete Shearlet Transform

 with $\theta\colon \RR\setminus\{0\}\times\RR \to \RR\times\RR$ and $\theta(x,y) = (x,\frac{y}{x})$ such that

 With this adjustment the last step of the shearlet transform can be obtained with a standard inverse fast Fourier transform (similar as in our implementation).
-Unfortunately this is no longer related to translations of the shearlets in the time domain.
+Unfortunately, this is no longer related to translations of the shearlets in time domain.

 \item We are aware of our larger oversampling factor in comparison with, e.g., \emph{ShearLab}.
-Having 4 scales we obtain 61 images of the same size as the original image.
+Having four scales we obtain 61 images of the same size as the original image.
 But since shearlets are designed to detect edges in images we like to avoid any down-sampling and keep translation invariance.
-A possibility to reduce the memory usage would be to use the compact support of the shearlets in the frequency domain and only compute them on a ``relevant'' region.
-But we then would also have to store the position and size of each region what decreases the memory savings and would make the implementation a lot more complicated. \end{enumerate}
+A possibility to reduce the memory usage is to use the compact support of the shearlets in the frequency domain and only compute them on a ``relevant'' region.
+This approach is called \emph{wrapping} in \cite{CDDY06} and used in the respective implementation of CurveLab.
+But we then also have to store the position and size of each region which decreases the memory savings and makes the implementation a lot more complicated. \end{enumerate}